lokeshahire/Clockify-Me/README.md

                                              " About Project "

-# We are building mostly 7 pages :-
+# We build mainly 7 pages :-

 1. HomePage (Landing page)